Record US jobless claims wipe out post-Great Recession employment gains

-A record 26 million Americans likely sought unemployment benefits over the last five weeks, confirming that all the jobs created during the longest employment boom in US history were wiped out in about a month
+The latest data brings the cumulative unemployment benefits claims to more than 26 million since the week ending March 21, representing about 16 percent of the labour force.

-A record 26 million Americans likely sought unemployment benefits over the last five weeks, confirming that all the jobs created during the longest employment boom in U.S. history were wiped out in about a month as the novel coronavirus savages the economy.
+A record 26 million Americans sought unemployment benefits over the last five weeks, confirming that all the jobs created during the longest employment boom in US history were wiped out in about a month as the novel coronavirus savages the economy.

+The Labor Department said on Thursday 4.427 million more people applied for unemployment benefits for the first time last week, down from a revised 5.237 million the week before.
+The median expectation among economists in a Reuters poll was for claims to have fallen to 4.2 million last week, although estimates had ranged as high as 5.5 million.

+The latest data brings the cumulative unemployment benefits claims to more than 26 million since the week ending March 21, representing about 16 percent of the labour force.
+The economy created 22 million jobs during the employment boom which started in September 2010 and abruptly ended in February this year.

+Though weekly jobless filings remain very high, last week's data marked the third straight weekly decline, raising hopes that the worst may be over.
+Weekly claims appeared to have peaked at a record 6.867 million in the week ended March 28.

-Thursday's weekly jobless claims report from the Labor Department will add to a growing pile of increasingly bleak economic data.
-It will come amid rising protests against nationwide lockdowns to control the spread of COVID-19, the potentially lethal respiratory illness caused by the virus.
+Nonetheless, the report adds to a growing pile of increasingly bleak economic data.
+It also comes amid rising protests against nationwide lockdowns to control the spread of COVID-19, the potentially lethal respiratory illness caused by the virus.

 President Donald Trump, who is seeking a second term in the White House in November's general election, has been anxious to restart the paralyzed economy.
 Trump on Wednesday applauded steps taken by a handful of Republican-led states to begin reopening their economies, despite warnings from health experts of a potential new surge in infections.